openmhealth/shimmer/README.md

 1. Click the _Environment quick look_ button in the top right of Postman and click _Edit_ to edit the environment.
 1. Set the `username` value to any unique identifier you'd like to use to identify the user.
 1. Set the `shim-key` value to one of the keys listed [below](#supported-apis-and-endpoints), e.g. `fitbit`.
-1. Run the _Authorization\Initiate Authorization` request.
+1. Run the _Authorization\Initiate authorization_ request.
 1. Find the `authorizationUrl` value in the returned JSON response and load the URL in a browser.
 You will land on the third-party website where you can login and authorize access to your third-party user account.
 You should then be automatically redirected back to Shimmer where the OAuth flow will complete.